 You are not currently logged in.
 Please create an account or log in to view the full course.

-In this course, Mr Kevin Silber (University of Derby) discusses the anatomy and function of the human brain.
-We begin, in modules one and two, by looking at how the brain is structured before moving to think about the localisation of different functions in particular areas of the brain on in module three.
-Module four considers the lateralisation of certain brain processes in the two hemispheres, while module five looks at split-brain research.
-Finally, we think about brain plasticity and the recovery of brain function after trauma in module six.
+In this course, Mr Kevin Silber (University of Derby) explores the anatomy and function of the human brain.
+In the first lecture, we look at how the brain is structured.
+In the second lecture, we think about further brain structures, including the limbic system.
+In the third lecture, we think about the localisation of different functions in particular areas of the brain.
+Next, we consider the lateralisation of certain brain processes in the two hemispheres.
+In the fifth lecture, we look at split-brain research.
+In the sixth and final lecture, we think about brain plasticity and the recovery of brain function after trauma.

 Cite this Lecture